Graduate Faculty Council

 - The dean of the Faculty of Graduate and Postdoctoral Studies, who shall be the chairperson of this council

-- The associate dean of the Faculty of Graduate and Postdoctoral Studies
+- The associate deans of the Faculty of Graduate and Postdoctoral Studies

 - One graduate co-ordinator from each department or faculty (in the case of Education, Music, Social Work, the Seminary and Laurier Brantford) offering a master's or a doctoral program.
 Where departments / faculties offer both a master's and a doctoral program, there is to be only one administrative representative from the department or faculty